-- retention, renovation or acceptable replacement of existing houses; - conversion of non-residential buildings; - regeneration or redevelopment of a brownfield site that delivers significant visual or environmental improvement through the removal of derelict buildings, contamination or an incompatible land use; - single new houses where development would: - round off an established building group of 3 or more existing dwellings; or - meet an essential worker requirement for the management of land or other rural business. - in Rural Settlement Units (RSUs)\\, fill a gap between the curtilages of two houses, or the curtilage of one house and a metaled road, or between the curtilage of one house and an existing substantial building such as a church, a shop or a community facility; and - in Category 2 Rural Settlement Units (RSUs), as shown on the Proposals Map, gap sites (as defined in the Glossary) may be developed for up to two houses.
+- retention, renovation or acceptable replacement of existing houses; - conversion of non-residential buildings; - regeneration or redevelopment of a brownfield site that delivers significant visual or environmental improvement through the removal of derelict buildings, contamination or an incompatible land use; and - single new houses where development would: - \diamond $\;$ round off an established building group of 3 or more existing dwellings; or - meet an essential worker requirement for the management of land or other rural business. - in Category 1 RSUs, fill a gap between the curtilages of two existing residential properties or the curtilage of one dwelling and a metalled road.
+In Category 2 RSUs suitable gap sites may be filed by up to two new houses.